Overview of Our Programs

 Our campus sits beside James Memorial Public Library and St. James City Park, giving us daily access to nature trails, open green space, and frequent library visits.

-Ages 3 to 6 years old.
-Grades PreK to Kindergarten.
+Ages 3 to 6 years old (PreK to Kindergarten)

 At this stage children have what Maria Montessori called the absorbent mind.
 They take in language, movement, and social skills through purposeful activity.
 Our guides prepare a calm, beautiful environment that invites choice and concentration.
 Children receive daily engaging lessons.
 We extend the classroom outdoors into St. James City Park and walk regularly to the library for story time and research.